Support » Creating Great Content for Synthesia

 Use the link generator tool to quickly and easily create links to your songs.

-After the first time a user runs Synthesia 0.8.3 or later, it will register itself on their system as the handler for synthesia:// links.
+After the first time a user runs Synthesia, it will register itself on their system as the handler for synthesia:// links.
 All the major web browsers know how to interpret this registration so that when a user clicks a synthesia:// link it will launch Synthesia automatically, download the song from your website, and be ready to play immediately.
-This is a great way to offer your users an incredibly convenient way to play your songs.
+These links are a great convenience for your students or other users.

 Here is an example of a synthesia:// link in action.
 Click the following to open Synthesia automatically: Bach Chorale.

-For now synthesia:// URLs only support direct MIDI file downloads.
-In the future they will also support .synthesia metadata files so you'll be able to share entire groups of songs in a single click.
+For now synthesia:// URLs only support direct song file downloads.
+In the future they should also support .synthesia metadata files so you'll be able to share entire groups of songs in a single click.